TF-polygon/Real-time-SafetyHelmet-Detection-Yolov5-Yolov8/README.md

 Unable ~ processing Path\python.exe
 ```
 - It's because of collision between base and virtual environment.
-- you should delete pip environment variable of base and use virtual environment's pip.
+- You should delete pip environment variable of base and use virtual environment's pip.

 ## Dependencies
 ```